MohamadCS/PrologTranspiler/README.md

     }
 ```

-And we can import the file the contains the module by listing the file
+And we can import the file that contains the module by listing the file
 name without extenstion

 ``` {.prolog language="Prolog"}